creditkarma/thrift-server/packages/dynamic-config/README.md

 ### Returning Promises

 When using `js` or `ts` configs your conifg values can be Promises.
-Dynamic Config will resolve all Promises will building the ultimate representation of your application config.
+Dynamic Config will resolve all Promises while building the ultimate representation of your application config.

-Your local `js` config file:
+As an example, this could be your local `js` config file:

 ```typescript
 export const server = Promise.resolve({